tharudew7/tharudew7/README.md

 - 👋 Hi, I’m Tharushi Dharmasiri
 - 👀 I’m interested in Software developing.
-- 🌱 I’m Software Engineering.
+- 🌱 I’m a Software Engineering undergraduate.

 <!---
 tharudew7/tharudew7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.